• Skip to primary navigation

 Noodle soup ingredients

-• 4 teaspoons coconut oil or any other cooking oil
+• 4 teaspoons neutral cooking oil

 • 2 cups finely shredded red cabbage

-• 2 tablespoons frozen edamame optional
+• 2 tablespoons frozen edamame (optional)

 Garnish

-• coriander/cilantro leaves
+• coriander/cilantro leaves (optional, or Thai basil)

 • 4 lime cheeks (from 2 limes) don't skip this!